rulero/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data Description

-The Information in the data set is the mean by *Subject* and *Activity* of the features selected from the accelerometer and gyroscope 3-axial raw signals *Time Acceleration X, Y, Z* and *Time Gyroscope X, Y, Z*.
+The Information in the data set is the mean by *Subject* and *Activity* of the selected features from the original data set that include features from the accelerometer and gyroscope 3-axial raw signals *Time Acceleration X, Y, Z* and *Time Gyroscope X, Y, Z*.
 These time domain signals were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (*Time Body Acceleration X, Y, Z* and *Time Gravity Acceleration X, Y, Z*) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (*Time Body Acceleration Jerk X, Y, Z* and *Time Body Gyroscope Jerk X, Y, Z*).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (*Time Body Acceleration Magnitud, Time Gravity Acceleration Magnitud, Time Body Acceleration Jerk Magnitud, Time Body Gyroscope Magnitud, Time Body Gyroscope Jerk Magnitud*).